 Ajika is a hot, spicy but subtly flavoured paste often used to flavour food mainly in the Caucasian regions of Abkhazia and Samegrelo.
 Ajika is usually red, though green ajika can be made with unripe peppers.

-Central and Eastern European Cuisine
+Category: Central and Eastern European Cuisine

 Alexandertorte, also known as Alexander Torte or Aleksander Torte, is a Latvian dessert.
 Consisting of pastry strips filled with raspberry preserves or raspberry jam, it is traditionally eaten as a lunch or dinner dessert, but it can also be served at tea.
 It should be made a day or so before it is planned to serve, because the icing must be hard before the torte is cut.